met4citizen/TalkingHead/README.md

 The class uses [Google Text-to-Speech API](https://cloud.google.com/text-to-speech), [ThreeJS](https://github.com/mrdoob/three.js/)/WebGL for 3D rendering, and [Marked](https://github.com/markedjs/marked) Markdown parser.
-Lip-sync features has been separated into language specific modules `./modules/lipsync-fi.mjs` and `./modules/lipsync-en.mjs`.
-This makes adding a new lip-sync language a bit easier.
+Lip-sync features have been divided into language-specific modules, e.g. `./modules/lipsync-fi.mjs` and `./modules/lipsync-en.mjs`.
+This separation simplifies the addition of new lip-sync languages.

 The included example app `index.html` shows how to integrate and use the class with [ElevenLabs WebSocket API](https://elevenlabs.io) (experimental),